gengtianuiowa/blog/src/AboutMe/index.en-US.md

 ## 👻 Roles and Hobbies

-Enthusiastic board gamer ♜, fan of Lakers 🏀, curious programmer 🧑🏿‍💻, electric device researcher 📱.
-We may play together if we share the same hobbies 😊.
+Enthusiastic board gamer ♜, fan of Lakers 🏀, curious programmer 🧑🏿‍💻, electronic guy 📱.
+Tell me if we share the same hobbies 😊!

 ## Education